thegrumpys/odop/client/docs/procedures/developmentEnvironment.md

 Configure the home page MySQL Connections from the information contained in the .env file.

+#### Setup Path Environment Variable
-It will be helpful to add the MySQL directory to the Windows path.
+It may be helpful to add the MySQL directory to the Windows path.
 Use these steps for Windows 11:

-#### Setup Path Environment Variable
 Under System, click on "About".
 Click on "Advanced system settings".
 Click "Environment Variables...".